mohandeepak99/sarlog-analytics/README.md

 3.Create a jar file for this project.

-4.start the hadoop services in your terminal using the command
+4.start the hadoop services in your terminal using the command the hadoop command.

 ---